epam/ai-dial/docs/Deployment/idp-configuration/entraID.md

 Follow these steps to configure Microsoft Entra ID:

-1. **Create an Application:** Begin by register an Application.
-You can refer to the official Microsoft documentation for detailed instructions on [how to register application](https://learn.microsoft.com/en-us/azure/healthcare-apis/register-application).
-1. **Configure Application Settings:** Set the following parameters:
+1. **Create an Application:** refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/healthcare-apis/register-application) to learn how to register an application.
+Set the following parameters:
     - Name
     - Supported account types
     - Platform: `Web`
     - Redirect URI: `https://<chat_url>/api/auth/callback/azure-ad`
-1. Obtain and save **Application (client) ID** and **Directory (tenant) ID**
+1. After registering an application, obtain and save **Application (client) ID** and **Directory (tenant) ID** - you will need them to configure AI DIAL.
+Refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/healthcare-apis/register-application#application-id-client-id).
-1. **Add and save client secret:** Under the **Certificates & secrets/Client secret** section, create **New client secret** and save its value.
+1. **Create and save a Client secret:** in the **Certificates & secrets/Client secret** section, create **New client secret** and save its value.
+Refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/healthcare-apis/register-application#certificates--secrets).
-1. (Optional) **Create a Group and add members:** Once the application integration is set up, [create the necessary Group and add members in Microsoft Entra](https://learn.microsoft.com/en-us/entra/fundamentals/groups-view-azure-portal).
+1. (Optional) **Create a Group and add members:** once the application integration is set up, create the necessary Group and add members.
+Refer to [Microsoft documentation](https://learn.microsoft.com/en-us/entra/fundamentals/groups-view-azure-portal).
-2. (Optional) **Configure ID Token:** Under the **Token Configuration** section, **Add Groups claim** and customize which groups you want to include and where (access, ID token).
-You can refer to the official Microsoft documentation for detailed instructions on [configuration of group claims for applications](https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/how-to-connect-fed-group-claims#important-caveats-for-this-functionality).
+2. (Optional) **Configure ID Token:** in the **Token Configuration** section, **Add Groups claim** and customize which groups you want to include and where (access, ID token).
+Refer to [Microsoft documentation](https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/how-to-connect-fed-group-claims#important-caveats-for-this-functionality).

 ### Configure AI DIAL

+By configuring both AI DIAL Chat and AI DIAL Core with the necessary Microsoft Entra ID environment variables, you will enable them to work together seamlessly with Microsoft Entra ID for authentication and authorization purposes.

-To enable AI DIAL Chat and AI DIAL Core to work with Microsoft Entra ID, configure them with the necessary specific parameters.
+To configure AI DIAL Chat and AI DIAL Core to work with Microsoft Entra ID, follow these steps:

 #### AI DIAL Chat Settings